MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 - Add `export` statements to the external project.
 - Add `import` statements to the calling project.

-### Adding dependencies to the manifest file
+### Adding dependencies to the manifest files

 External Q# projects can reside on a drive share or in a GitHub repository.

+#### The calling project manifest file

-To add a dependency to an external project on a drive share
+To add a dependency to an external project on a drive share, define the dependency in the manifest file of the calling project.

 ```json
 {